glotec/authentication/README.md

 # authentication
-create an authetication using nodejs mongodb and react with jwt token
+Genearate qrcode for data that is in database, using nodejs and mongodb